nmerovingian/dissociativeCE-Simulation-MachineLearning/README.md

 * **Predict Flux and Half Peak Potential.py** Neural network for Method C mentioned in paper.
 It can predict half peak potential and peak flux from equilibrium constants and rate constants.
 * **Benchmarking Models.py** Benchmarking neural network in Method A with naive linear regression, random forest regresor and xgboost regressor.

-**features.csv** The csv file containing features and targets of for machine learning using Method A and Method B, which is extraced from thousands of voltammograms in the *Training Data* folder.
+### Python Scripts for visualization of machine learning results

 ### Folders